 Cover with a clean kitchen towel and set aside until size has doubled (about ninety minutes).

-Punch the dough in the middle to deflate and flatten to add the raisins (photo 5).
+Punch it in the middle to deflate — then flatten to add the raisins (photo 5).

 Cover with a clean kitchen towel and set aside until it has increased in size (about thirty to forty-five minutes).